Authing/docs/docs/en/guides/faqs/how-to-validate-user-token.md

 <LastUpdated/>

-Authentication Token is divided into two modes: local authentication and online authentication using Approw.
+Authentication Token is divided into two modes: local authentication and online authentication using Authing.
 We recommend **verifying the JWT Token locally**, because it saves your server bandwidth and speeds up the verification.
-You can also choose to send the token to the authentication interface of Approw, which will be verified by Approw and return the result, but this will cause network delays, and there may exist slow requests when the network is congested.
+You can also choose to send the token to the authentication interface of Authing, which will be verified by Authing and return the result, but this will cause network delays, and there may exist slow requests when the network is congested.
 The following is a comparison of the advantages and disadvantages of local verification and online verification:

 |                     | Verification speed | Code complexity | Reliability                  |